NullandKale/dnd-setting/readme.md

 And next to that you see Kul Gutfrul sweeping straw into a pile, next too a few scare crows stacked up against a wall.

 Bilar Ceimar owns 50% of the town

+# Next Session:

+Gate House:
+Moss and ivy creep up the walls of the ancient castle.
+Its stone has stood for generations, and even as no one sits inside the walls they stand strong.

+As you pass by you see a blacksmiths forge.
+You see something poking out of the fire.
+The Blackened Crossbow.

+Barracks:
+The guard barracks are kept in a neat if not exacting state: beds made, footlockers shut, spears and swords alike placed neatly within their cupboards to ensure safe handling.
+A plain wooden table sits in the middle of the room between some bunks, several hands of playing cards tossed carelessly across its surface.

+Sitting besides the largest and most prominent bunk in the room is a large battle axe with the same sigil as Trisbella's armor.
+Underneath is a book with the same sigil.

+Stables:
+The barn doors open to reveal several stalls—two with horses sticking their heads over the half-doors—a loft low on hay, saddles on stands, and tack on the walls.
+A stablegirl exits and carries a coil of rope toward a short row of outdoor stalls under a thatched roof.
+In one, a tall, dappled mare whinnies and paws the ground with her hoof.

+Penny & Steve
+Both horses are alive and know little of what happened, all they saw is the stable master, fizz-scrottle was standing outside and froze in place, then a pair of bandits came by and picked him up and placed him in a cart full of other frozen bandits.
+Penny and Steve ask to be let out to roam the country side free.
+They went off towards the well.

+As you let penny out she comes up besides you and shows you a blade sticking out of the side of her pack "Can you take this?"

+Well:
+You see cart tracks around the well.

+Crops:
+The fields of crops are almost exclusively wine grapes, once finely cultivated and managed it now looks like someone took a cart and drove through it.

+Great Hall
+Long tables and benches line the sides of this high-ceilinged chamber, leaving a wide central walkway to approach the raised table at the far end.
+Several high-backed chairs stand behind it, and a vast mural covers the wall.
+As with the tapestries that decorate the other walls, the mural depicts a wild fae landscape, hunting parties and their quarry, and fruitful gardens, but it also uses the height of wall to display mountains and a high circular window to serve as the sun.

+Kitchen
+Myriad smells simultaneously clash and mingle in the fragrant steam spilling from the massive kitchen.
+Butter, oil, garlic, aromatic herbs, sharp spices—all war for dominance of your senses.
+Flames lick at copper pots, simmering with sauces and stocks, however no chefs bustle along the line of hissing pans, no hands hold the knives that gleam in the distance.

+A familiar smell hits your nose, not a smell any normal chef would know, a poisonous smell.
+As you search for the location of this smell you see a sickely green kitchen knife

+Chapel:
+Outside you hear a magical call:
+Come one, Come All to the best place in the whole human world for games of chance and delight.
+A place where the faerie fire and drinks never end.
+A place of wonder.
+Welcome to the :
+Divine Gambling Hall of a Goddess of Misfortune

+You a certain compulsion that you will win from the moment you enter.
+You see bright lights, wheels of faerie fire, and colorful banners.
+Invisible magic servents move about with flagons and trays of different colored drinks off to hand drinks to non-existant customers.
+The festive music of an enormous orchestra fills the gambling hall, eminating from enchanted set of band instruments.

+To the right of the entrance you see the place where the they exchange gold coins for the chips used in the casino.
+The door is ajar and inside is a bright elvish scimitar.

+To the left is a strangely familiar sight, Pete sitting behind his bar.
+As you walk up you feel yourself enter a very familiar location, the sounds of the slimey bottle seem to sit in the background of your consiousness

+Castle Keep:

+Normally the place where the residents of the castle would hold out against attacks, you can tell that this place was a staging area

+Madrina Netterrask
+- Wereraven
+- Leader of the scarlet sash
+- Roger Caskbow sent her to find the group

+The Grand Library
+- The seat of all learning in starvein.
+- Sage Vo - The Exhultation tower

+The Familiar Goose
+- The inn in the working class the kings way.
+- inn keaper - GHURT

+Sela Vodz
+- Mister Lu meets the party at the
+- Her Lady Sela
+- Needs her enemies dog killed before the big show tomorrow

+Gremdrus WoodAxe
+- Old Dwarven fixer who owns and operates "The Final Swallow Brewery" who brews the cheapest and shittiest beer in Starvein.
+- Last Heir to "the old city" which was the dwarven kingdom that used to mine the star vein out of the mountain.

+bandits 12
+tevin 9
+aludra 7
+sandra 6
+marty 3

 2 Wolves
 Tevin 5
 1 wolf